PASA – Research

 The research project was granted formal Ethics Approval on 1st February 2022.
 HREC Approval Number: H14609

-Thank you to everyone who took the time to fill out the online survey.
-The survey is now closed.
+Thank you to the 108 individuals who filled out the online survey.

-Thank you to the 27 individuals who also participated in an interview.
+Thank you to the 27 participants who also did an interview.

 Your time, energy and enthusiasm in sharing your experiences is very much appreciated.